-The right woodworking shoes for you makes all the difference!
+The right woodworking shoes for you make all the difference!

 Either you will have sore feet and have to endure that pain for most of the day, or you can walk comfortably and safely through your workplace.

 Which one do you choose?

-The right woodworking shoes will not only keep you comfortable while working and will increase your results, but it will also protect you from potential hazards.
+The right woodworking shoes will not only keep you comfortable while working and will increase your results, but they will also protect you from potential hazards.

 In this article, you’ll discover in just 5 minutes what to look for to find the best woodworking shoes for you.

 Let’s go find those woodworking shoes for you!

 - Why wear custom shoes when entering a woodworking workshop?